 5. Sandbanks to Shell Bay, Dorset

 The car-ferrying chain ferry across the mouth of Poole Harbour to the Isle of Purbeck and the Jurassic Coast is a bit of a Tardis among ferry crossings, transporting customers from the densely urbanised to the surprisingly rural in just four minutes.
 On the Swanage side, the first beach – Studland – is famous for nudists, and there’s a great walk out to Old Harry Rocks, with views of the Isle of Wight.

-Ferry runs daily all year around, between 7am-11pm, £1 each way per pedestrian, £3.50 per car.
+The ferry runs daily all year round, between 7am-11pm, £1 each way per pedestrian, £3.50 per car.
 More info: www.sandbanksferry.co.uk

 We hope that you enjoyed this article and found a new way to discover our wonderful UK coast.
 If you know a ferry trip that we didn’t mention, please leave your comment below.